rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ):
 ```

-Immediately tests broke because I had not supplied the `meta` field anywhere.
+Immediately tests brake because I have not supplied the `meta` field anywhere.
-I supplied `None` as a value in all cases, and now everything was back to
+I supply `None` as a value in all cases, and now everything is back to
 green.

-Unfortunately, there were no projections to `String`, so that was a bad choice.
+Unfortunately, there are no projections to `String`, so there are no
+projections that would have use for this new `meta` field.

-I did the same change to `Lines`.

-It turned out to be even easier since I had used a factory method.
+I do the same change to `Lines` instead.
+It turns out to be even easier since
+I already had factory method and only needed to modify that.

 There is only one projection that projects to `Lines`, and that is
 `StringToLines`.
-I modified it to store its state in the `Lines` document
+I modify it to store its state in `meta` field of the `Lines`
-instead of in the projection.
+document instead of in the projection by changing this

-I went from

 ```pyton
 class StringToLines(